Contents

 Balance Transfer Fees

 A balance transfer fee is issued when you move the outstanding balance of one credit card to another.
-The amount of the fee depends on the card.
+The fee amount depends on the card.
 It can range anywhere from 1% to 5%.
-While balance transfers can be expensive, many people choose to do this if the overall interest rate is lower on the new card.
+While balance transfers can be expensive, many people choose to do so if the new card’s overall interest rate is lower.
 Some cards will even offer 0% interest for 12 months with a low balance transfer fee.
 If you know this will make paying off your credit card easier, it could be a good option.

 Where to Get a Credit Card